Abel Balbo: Post-retirement and coaching

 After his retirement, Balbo eventually became a musician, performing songs in Italian and Spanish.
 He took his UEFA Pro coaching badges in 2007, and currently works as a football commentator for RAI Radio1.

 In February 2009, he took his first head coaching job, succeeding to Luca Gotti as manager of bottom-table Serie B club Treviso.
 He resigned only a few rounds later, on 18 March, after having achieved only one point in four games, citing lack of professionalism and organizational issues as the main reasons for his choice to step down as Treviso manager.

 In November 2010, he was appointed as new technical area coordinator and assistant coach of Serie D club Atletico Arezzo until the end of the season.

 In the 2012–23 season, he coached the Serie D club Arezzo from the start of the season until 30 October 2012, when he left by mutual consent with the club.
 He subsequently worked as football commentator for Italian public broadcasting group RAI.

 In June 2022, after almost ten years without a coaching job, Balbo moved back to Argentina to accept the managerial position at Argentine Primera División club Central Córdoba.
 On 20 October, after guiding his club to safety in the 2022 Argentine Primera División, Central Córdoba announced the departure of Balbo by the end of the season.

 On 22 October 2022, Balbo took over fellow top-tier side Estudiantes.
 He left the following 4 March after only seven matches, and agreed to return to Central Córdoba on 22 December 2023.

 Style of play

 Described as "an authentic centre-forward," by Il Corriere dello Sport in 2019, Balbo was a physically strong forward, with good feet and a powerful shot, who was renowned for his composure in front of goal and his efficient playing style.
 He was mainly known for his eye for goal and his movement, in particular inside the penalty area, which also made him a threat on counter–attacks; he also excelled in the air.
 In addition to his playing ability, he was also known to be a correct player.

 Personal life

-Abel Balbo is married and a practising Roman Catholic.
+Abel Balbo is married to fellow Argentine Lucila de Balbo.
+He is a practising Roman Catholic.